 What kind of support does AWS provide for Bottlerocket?

-The first major release of AWS-provided builds of Bottlerocket will receive security updates and bug fixes for three years.
-AWS-provided builds of Bottlerocket subscriptions are covered under AWS Support plans.
-In addition, community support is available on Bottlerocket on GitHub where you can post questions, feature requests, and report bugs.
-Details on fixes to CVEs will be posted in the Bottlerocket changelog.
+In addition, community support for Bottlerocket is available on GitHub where you can post questions, feature requests, and report bugs.
+Details on releases and fixes to CVEs will be posted in the Bottlerocket changelog.

 What kinds of updates are available for Bottlerocket?